mlebkowski/aterian/Readme.md

 And finally, since the strong type on `WebsiteUpdater` is no longer valid (it’s wrapped with in a guard), let’s go all the way in and remove the allegro updater requirement and expect a generic list of updaters.

+## Restore the logic of composing updaters

+At this point the sole responsibility of the SUT is to fetch SKU from the inventory and iterate on updaters.
+The unit test for that could be much simpler, but let’s keep our e2e test for now.

+Hmm, but we’ve lost the logic of selecting the updaters and calling them in the correct order.
+We need to restore that, let’s make a factory.
+This way the service itself represents the unit of logic, but the factory reflects more the system as a whole.

+The naming might require a change to reflect the *specific* use case this factory implements, but let’s KISS for now.